Facing a Voluntary Manslaughter Sentence of Charge?

-If you face voluntary manslaughter charges in Philadelphia, you might feel scared and overwhelmed.
+If you face voluntary manslaughter charges in Philadelphia, you are facing a serious felony offense that carries the potential for lengthy prison time, steep fines, and permanent damage to your future.
+You might feel scared and overwhelmed.
 We can make the legal process less stressful by doing everything possible to get the charges dropped or reduced or to convince a jury of your innocence.
 Being accused of intentional killing is not as serious as murder, but it can still affect your life.

 What Is Voluntary Manslaughter?